Jaiganesh235/TSA_EXP2/README.md

 ## RESULT:
-Thus the python program for linear and Polynomial Trend Estiamtion has been executed successfully.
+Thus the python program for linear and Polynomial Trend Estimation has been executed successfully.